nunix/boxwolfi/README.md

-# boxwolfi
+# boxwolfi V2

 Files for creating a Wolfi base for Distrobox

 ## Planned rework

-Since Distrobox 1.5.0, Wolfi is now fully supported and the work in this repo will switch to add `fleek` to Wolfi.
+Since Distrobox 1.5.0, Wolfi is fully supported.
+This brought [Jorge Catro] and the [ublue] team to create [bluefin-cli].

+The work in this repo is based on `bluefin-cli` and installs specific software for an usage targeted mainly as WSL2.